yichun531/segmentation_mtunet/README.md

 # segmentation_mtunet
-apply MT-UNet for AICUP2022 STAS segmentation challenge
+apply MT-UNet for segmentation

+Dataset is stored in other private repository: STAS_dataset_segmenation